freeCodeCamp/chapter/CONTRIBUTING.md

 #### Step 2: Preparing the development environment
 Install [Git](https://git-scm.com/) and a code editor of your choice.
 We recommend using [VS Code](https://code.visualstudio.com/).

-Then clone your copy of Chapter. ['Cloning'](https://help.github.com/articles/cloning-a-repository/) is where you download a copy of the repository from a `remote` location to your local machine.
+Clone your copy of Chapter. ['Cloning'](https://help.github.com/articles/cloning-a-repository/) is where you download a copy of the repository from a `remote` location to your local machine.
 Run these commands on your local machine to clone the repository:

 1. Open a Terminal in a directory where you would like the Chapter project to reside.